-As a co-investigator with the On the Move Partnership, Heather will be investigating the regional development impacts of employment-related geographical mobility in the nickel-processing sector in Newfoundland and Northern Ontario.
+As a co-investigator with the On the Move Partnership, Heather investigated the community impacts of employment-related geographical mobility in Newfoundland and Labrador and Northern Ontario.

 Storey, K. and Hall, H.M.
 2018.
 Dependence at a distance: The new single-industry community and the implications for policy.
 The Canadian Geographer, 62(2): 225-237.

 Hodge, G., Hall, H.M., and Robinson, I.M.
 2017.
 Planning Canadian Regions 2nd Edition.
 Vancouver: UBC Press.

 Hall, H.M., Vodden, K, and Greenwood, R. 2017.
 From Dysfunctional to Destitute: The Governance of Regional Economic Development in Newfoundland and Labrador.
 International Planning Studies, 22(2): 49-67.

 Hall, H.M.
 2016.
 Exploring the Nature, Extent and Community Impacts and Responses to E-RGM in Long Harbour, Newfoundland and Labrador and Sudbury, Ontario.
 Special Section in The Extractive Industries & Society, 3(3): 606-615.